@P:HC We know finding meaningful employment is hard.

 By creating partnerships to harmonise skills, verify accreditation, and streamlining employers to potential employees: we can create a network where it’s easier to find a job that meets your skills.
 P:HC connects employers and employees in a transparent way, making it easier to meet safety regulations and decrease illegal and unsafe employment situations.

-The changing realm of employment is something that has to be looked at more cohesively. yes, we need to connect people to better-fitting jobs, we also need to invest in fields that eliminate jobs and funnel the profit back to the people it displaces directly is the only way we progress equitably.
-If we as the public don’t do this, corporations will and they have no obligation other than taxes to redistribute the wealth of automation and artificial intelligence.
+The changing realm of employment is something that has to be looked at more cohesively.
+Yes, we need to connect people to better-fitting jobs and we need to invest in fields that eliminate jobs.
+Funneling the profit back to the people it displaces directly is the only way we progress equitably.
+If we as the public don’t do this, corporations will, and they have no obligation other than taxes to redistribute the wealth of automation and artificial intelligence.

 Some Ideas We're Thinking About:

 Project: Work = Rights + Culture +Skills